renanbastos93/boneless/README.md

 $ go install github.com/renanbastos93/boneless/cmd/boneless@latest
 $ boneless help
 Usage: boneless [target]

+Targets:
-  help                                // show commands for use version                             // show version create-scratch                      // create project from scratch using Weaver + sqlc + go-migrate build                               // build Weaver component with SQLC make-migrate <app-name> <name>      // create a new migrate from app migrate <app-name>                  // run migrate from app create-app <app-name>               // create a new app based on the app for example later you can change that build-app <app-name>                // build using Weaver + SQLC run                                 // running project using Weaver single
+  help                                     Show commands for use version                                  Show version create-scratch                           Create a project from scratch using Weaver, SQLC, and go-migrate build                                    Build the Weaver component with SQLC make-migrate <app-name> <name>           Create a new migration for an app migrate <app-name> <up|down>             Run migrations for an app create-app <app-name>                    Create a new app based on a template build-app <app-name>                     Build an app using Weaver and SQLC run                                      Run the project using Weaver

+Parameters:
+  <app-name>                               Name of the app to create or run migrations on
+  <name>                                   Name of the migration to create
+  <up|down>                                Specify "up" to apply migrations or "down" to rollback migrations

+Examples:
+  boneless help
+  boneless version
+  boneless create-scratch
+  boneless build
+  boneless make-migrate my-app migration-name boneless migrate my-app up boneless create-app my-app boneless build-app my-app boneless run
 ```

 ## Architecture